PyconUK/2017.pyconuk.org/pages/schedule.md

 ## Saturday 28th October
  * Accessible Python Instruction: Including students with special educational needs and disabilities (Meg Ray)
  * Add GUIs to your data pipelines with Jupyter widgets (Pascal Bugnion)
+ * An eye tracking system.
+From zero to... what eye learned.: Is it possible to predict the point in the screen where a person is looking at?
+Easy to say but hard to do.
+(Samuel Muñoz Hidalgo)
  * bitio: Using the BBC micro:bit as an input and output device for any python enabled computer (David Whale)
  * Code With Mu: How we built a code editor for beginner programmers in Python.
 (Nicholas Tollervey)
  * Creating a Python Web-App for Destiny the Game: Using Python and the Flask Microframework to create a web app for Destiny the Game.
 (Allyn Hunt)